Having a puppy is a lot like having a human toddler — you have to worry about them getting into things and either hurting yourself or your stuff.

 While chewing is a perfectly normal behavior for a puppy, uncontrolled gnawing can wreak havoc in your house.
-The wooden rails of a staircase can become a prime target for a pup that longs to chew on wood.
+The wooden rails of a staircase can become a prime target for a pup who longs to chew on wood.
 If the steps of your staircase are made of wood, this is another potential target for your teething pup.
-The corners of the steps may be particularly attractive to him.
+The corners of the steps may be particularly attractive to them.

 You have two options for protecting the wood on your staircase: you can keep your pup from accessing the stairs with a baby gate, or you can try treating the wood so your pup doesn’t like the way they taste.
-Bitter apple spray is effective in deterring most puppies, and is readily available at pet supply stores.
+Grannick’s bitter apple spray is effective in deterring most puppies, and is readily available at pet supply stores.
 You’ll need to spray your wooden surfaces daily with this product to keep your pup from gnawing.
-(You might also want to wear a dust mask when spraying bitter apple since the particles of this harmless yet yucky tasting liquid will becoming airborne when you spray it, and will land on your lips and go into your nose if your face is uncovered).
+(You might also want to wear a dust mask when spraying bitter apple since the particles of this harmless yet yucky tasting liquid will become airborne when you spray it, and will land on your lips and go into your nose if your face is uncovered).